 Globally, the current COVID 19 pandemics has resulted in a high number of deaths and associated disruption of both public health and socioeconomic activities of countries and populations.
 As at 9th of April 2021, Nigeria had recorded 163,581 confirmed cases, with 150,005 cases discharged, 7,518 cases on admission and 2,058 deaths with a significant increase in the number of confirmed cases and concurrent deaths since the beginning of the second wave of infections.
 Most of these deaths have been in-hospital.
 Little is known about the deaths in the community due largely to poor community records of deaths and other vital statistics.
 The weak Nigerian health system is thought to have led to a considerably high in-hospital mortality especially in settings where critical care services and resources are scarce.
 Underlying morbidities such as malnutrition, anemia, HIV/AIDs, and chronic respiratory conditions, diabetes and heart failure have been shown to be important contributors to high global mortality in the current COVID 19 pandemic.

 Even though several global reports have been written about the impact of the COVID 19 pandemic on clinical outcomes especially the attendant morbidity and mortality, little is known about the situation in Nigeria.
 Understanding the relative contributions and probable mechanism through which sociodemographic, clinical and laboratory factors relate to the high in-hospital mortality in Nigeria could help us identify weak points within the health system that can be improved upon for current and future responses.
-In addition, such review will also help us plan and priotize health infrastructure and resource allocation for better health outcomes in our public health system.
+In addition, such review will also help us plan and prioritize health infrastructure and resource allocation for better health outcomes in our public health system.

 We therefore set out to describe clinical characteristics and factors associated with the outcomes for patients hospitalized with laboratory-confirmed severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) infection early in Nigeria.
 In addition, we evaluated the demographic, clinical and laboratory predictors of mortality in those patients hospitalized with laboratory-confirmed severe acute respiratory syndrome coronavirus 2 (SRAS-COV-2) infection in Nigeria.